 There is no doubt that a young Province such as ours is in dire need of Godly, studious, and determined Ministers if she is to accomplish her God-given task.
 It is by the Grace of God that there exist today many young men who are actively pursuing the Divine Call to the Presbyterate.
 This is all well and good, but it is nonetheless incomplete.
 For, “perhaps few measures would so directly and effectually increase the strength of the Church, both to do her Divine Master’s work and to resist her enemies, as the Revival of the Diaconate.”
 (C.H.
-Sale) It is not by coincidence that the first Martyr recorded in Holy Scripture is St. Stephen the Deacon.
+Sale) It is not by coincidence that the first Christian Martyr was St. Stephen the Deacon.
 What’s more, neither is it mere happenstance that it was the same St. Stephen who saw the Heavens opened and the Son of Man standing at the right hand of God (Acts 7:56).
-St. Paul the Apostle likewise saw Our Lord’s radiant glory after His Ascension, but it was the particular dignity of Stephen the Deacon to be the first.
+St. Paul the Apostle likewise saw Our Lord’s radiant glory, but it was the particular dignity of Stephen the Deacon to be the first.
 This is precisely because the Church’s Deacons are Her first line of defense.
 When the Church finds herself in strife or requiring Reformation, the Deacons have always been there to comfort and strengthen Her.
 Consider St. Stephen, St. Lawrence, St. Francis, Bl.
 Yona Kanamuzeyi, Bl.
 Ini Kopuria, Bl.
 Charles Sapibuana, and many more.
 It is only slight hyperbole when we say that the Gates of Hell will not prevail against the Church because to do so Hades must first come face to face with the Lord’s Deacons.

-This is why the Society is committed to supporting the Vocational Diaconate by two primary means: the first is obviously through prayer.
+This is why the Society is committed to supporting the Vocational Diaconate by two primary means: unsurprisingly, the first is through prayer.
 The Society prays, and asks for all other members of the Province to pray, on behalf of those seeking Ordination.
 Secondly, the Society will be supporting those preparing for the Diaconal Ministry financially by providing Scholarships.
 These scholarships will be funded by member dues, donations to the Society, and purchases.
 Please see below for details, and continue to pray for our work and the future of our Province.
 Pactum serva!

 - Keep the Society’s Rule of Life as is outlined for a Deacon